hayk111/showsourcing/README.md

 Y -> Changes like adding new features or fixing major/blocking bugs Z -> Minor bug-fix changes

+# Branching system

+## Protected branches
+We have 2 protected branches:
+- Master: latest stable version of the web app that has been pushed to production, this branch should NOT be touched unless we need a hotfix or we are pushing a new build/deploy to production.
+In case of hotfix, read the section below.
+- Development: all new features start on this branch, only finished and reviewed features can be merged here.
+This branch will create the staging/app2 build/deploy.

+## Methodology

+## Hotfixes
+Hotfixes can only happen when a blocking bug in production (master) occur live.
+The procedure for this is to checkout from `master` and create a new branch `hotfix/number-issue-small-description`.
+Once this branch has the fix ready to be merged, we have to merge it on both branches `development` and `master`.
+This way we prevent that master has to be merged in the future on `development`.
+Since `development` always has to be merged on `master` and not the other way around.

 # Overview of the documentation